-Love The Planet Productions by Maria Pavlik in B.C., CANADA: With camera in hand and often an umbrella, I explore the creative spark that is rippling in everything.
+Love The Planet Productions by Maria Pavlik in B.C., CANADA: With camera in hand and often an umbrella, I explore the creative spark rippling through everything.
 (Header shot is by NASA.)
-"Even the smallest ray of light makes a gloomy day more bright." - Penelope Puddle
+"Even the slightest glimmer of light casts a magic spell on the night." - Penelope Puddle

 The Cosmic Dance That Never Ends